-3.4.
+3.3.
 Use of antimicrobial agents and its correlation with antimicrobial resistance

-Based on sales data, we observed vast differences in the use of antimicrobial agents in the eight countries (Table 5).
+Based on sales data, we observed vast differences in the use of antimicrobial agents in the eight countries (Table 4).
 In general, higher levels of antimicrobials were used in countries, where antimicrobial resistance and multiresistance were frequent (Figures 1 and 2).
-The overall antimicrobial sales were generally lower in 2018 than in 2011 (Table 5).
-The prevalence of antimicrobial resistance of Y. enterocolitica in the countries significantly correlated with antimicrobial multiresistance (Table 6).
+The prevalence of antimicrobial resistance of Y. enterocolitica in the countries significantly correlated with antimicrobial multiresistance (Table 5).

-Correlations between estimated antimicrobial use and observed antimicrobial resistance are summarized in Table 6.
+Correlations between estimated antimicrobial use and observed antimicrobial resistance are summarized in Table 5.
 Total sales of antimicrobial agents and oral antimicrobial agents in the countries in 2011, calculated from the ESVAC report (EMA, 2013), positively correlated with antimicrobial multiresistance of the Y. enterocolitica strains.
 By contrast, the proportion of injectable antimicrobial agents sold in the countries correlated negatively with antimicrobial resistance.
 In addition, resistance levels were statistically significantly higher in countries where more than two thirds of antimicrobial sales were orally administered products than in countries where less than two thirds were oral antimicrobials (p = 0.015).
 Total use of antimicrobial agents in 2012, obtained from the JIACRA I report (ECDC, EFSA, and EMA, 2015), did not statistically significantly correlate with antimicrobial resistance but did correlate with antimicrobial multiresistance.